 \subsubsection{SIMS}

-For Obs2, we performed a joint spectral analysis using contemporaneous NICER and NuSTAR data in the $0.8–78$ keV band.
+For Obs2, we performed a joint spectral analysis using contemporaneous NICER and NuSTAR data in the 0.8--78 keV band.
 The NICER data below $0.8$ keV were discarded to avoid calibration uncertainties.
 These observations were taken during the decay phase of the 2023 outburst.
 Residuals from fitting the NuSTAR/FPMA spectral data with the model \texttt{tbabs(thcomp*diskbb)} revealed a moderately broad Fe K$\alpha$ line and a weak reflection hump (see Figure~\ref{fig:residual_plots}).
 We initiated the joint fitting by including a \texttt{plabs} component to account for calibration uncertainties, a \texttt{gaussian} component to model the iron line, and the \texttt{ireflect} component convolved with \texttt{thcomp} to account for reflection from ionized material.
-Our current model \texttt{plabs*tbabs(ireflect*thcomp*diskbb+gaussian)} provided a poor spectral fit with $\chi^2$/dof$=826.2/523$.
-We also noticed that replacing \texttt{thcomp} with \texttt{cutoffpl} resulted in a marginally improved fit, though the overall fit quality remained unsatisfactory.
-Despite the poor spectral fits, relatively higher inner disk temperature, $kT_{\rm{in}}$, and steeper photon index, $\Gamma$, suggest that the source might have gradually transitioned to the SIMS between Obs1 and Obs2.
+Our current model, \texttt{plabs*tbabs(ireflect*thcomp*diskbb+gaussian)}, provided a poor spectral fit with $\chi^2$/dof$=826.2/523$.
+We also observed that replacing \texttt{thcomp} with \texttt{cutoffpl} yielded a slightly improved fit, although the overall fit quality remained unsatisfactory.
+Despite poor spectral fits, a relatively higher inner-disk temperature, $kT_{\rm{in}}$, and a steeper photon index, $\Gamma$, suggest that the source may have gradually transitioned to the SIMS between Obs1 and Obs2.